AvolitesLtd/TitanManual/docs/remote-control/programming-touch-panels.md

 import Keys from '@site/src/components/key.ts';
 import Video from '@site/src/components/video.tsx';

-Multiple D3-Touch control panels can be connected to a Titan control system by ethernet.
+Multiple D3-Touch control panels can be connected to a Titan control system by Ethernet.
 The touch panels provide simple control of 8 playbacks in 4 playback groups.
 This is useful for venue staff to control working lights, house lights or simple show states.

 Users can also trigger up to 8 macros and lock/unlock the panel.